szczyglis-dev/py-gpt/README.md

 - `OpenGL hardware acceleration`: enables hardware acceleration in `WebEngine / Chromium` renderer.
 Default: False.

+- `Use proxy`: Enable this option to use a proxy for connections to APIs.
+Default: False.

 - `Proxy address`: Proxy address to be used for connection in API SDKs; supports HTTP/SOCKS, e.g. http://proxy.example.com or socks5://user:pass@host:port

 - `Application environment (os.environ)`: Additional environment vars to set on application start.